Runoff curve number: Definition

 $CN$ has a range from 30 to 100; lower numbers indicate low runoff potential while larger numbers are for increasing runoff potential.
 The lower the curve number, the more permeable the soil is.
 As can be seen in the curve number equation, runoff cannot begin until the initial abstraction has been met.
-It is important to note that the curve number methodology is an event-based calculation, and should not be used for a single annual rainfall value, as this will incorrectly miss the effects of antecedent moisture and the necessity of an initial abstraction threshold.
+The curve number methodology is an event-based calculation, and should not be used for a single annual rainfall value, as this will incorrectly miss the effects of antecedent moisture and the necessity of an initial abstraction threshold.

 Selection

 The NRCS curve number is related to soil type, soil infiltration capability, land use, and the depth of the seasonal high water table.
 To account for different soils' ability to infiltrate, NRCS has divided soils into four hydrologic soil groups (HSGs).
 They are defined as follows.